 All in all, I had a great experience!

-- Junior Full-Stack Web Developer- 3/27/2017Francis • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston • Verified via GitHub
+- Junior Full-Stack Web Developer- 3/27/2017Francis • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston • Verified via GitHub

 Attending Launch Academy was one of the best decisions I've ever made.
 I had recently relocated and unable to get any momentum in a new city with no professional network.
 Coding was always in my peripheral, but I had never actually taken the plunge until I started to look into bootcamps.
 Launch Academy really focused on Web Development moreso than others, so I dove in.